Justine Pimlott

 She has also served as chair of the board and programmer for Inside Out, former board member for DOC Toronto, and, in 1982, founded Film Furies, the first international women’s film festival in Winnipeg.
 In 2014, she returned to the NFB, as a producer with its Ontario Studio in Toronto.
-Her producorial credits with the NFB include a 2017 co-production with Intervention Productions, A Better Man.
+Her producorial credits with the NFB include a 2017 co-production with Intervention Productions, A Better Man, as well as the 2024 co-productions, Any Other Way: The Jackie Shane Story, with Banger Films, and A Mother Apart, with Oya Media Group.